zheng0xd/JATIC-internal-docs/docs/dev-process/team-events.md

 Sprint review is a meeting held at the end of each sprint where the development team demonstrates the work completed during the sprint.

+An example meeting agenda for sprint review may be the following:

-The product owner begins the meeting by reviewing the sprint goals and their status.
-Next, the development team runs through the issues that were committed to for the sprint and the assigned team member demonstrates its functionality.
-The product owner must decide whether the work completed meets the acceptance criteria, or if any further work is nededed.
-If there are incomplete issues, the team should reflect on them to identify risks, blockers, and/or any opportunities for improvement.
-The team also discuss any issues or challenges that arose during the sprint and how they were resolved.
+- The product owner reviews the sprint goals and their status
+- The development team runs through the issues that were committed to for the sprint and the assigned team member demonstrates its functionality
+- For each issue, the product owner decides whether the work completed meets the acceptance criteria, or if any further work is nededed
+- The team reflects on any incomplete issues to identify risks, blockers, and/or any opportunities for improvement
+- The team discusses any issues or challenges that arose during the sprint and how they were resolved

+!!! note

-Stakeholders may be invited to provide feedback on the completed work and suggest any changes or enhancements that could be made.
+    Stakeholders, collaborators from other teams, or program leadership may be invited to the sprint review to provide feedback on the completed work and suggest any enhancements that could be made.

 To read more, see the [Iteration Review](https://scaledagileframework.com/iteration-review/) from SAFe.